lzukw/WirelessDisplayServer/README.md

 ## Installing

-An executable version can be created with the following command:
+An executable version can be created with the following commands (from within the folder, where `Program.cs` and `Startup.cs` are):

 ```
+mkdir ..\..\WirelessDisplayServer_executable
+copy -Recurse ..\Third_Party\ ..\..\WirelessDisplayServer_executable\
-dotnet publish -c Release -o ..\WirelessDisplayServer_executable -r win-x64 --self-contained
+dotnet publish -c Release -o ..\..\WirelessDisplayServer_executable\WirelessDisplayServer -r win-x64 --self-contained
 ```
 The paremter `--self-contained` creates a 'stand-alone' executable version.
 This paremeter can be omitted, if .NET-Core version 3.1 is installed on the target system.